LucaCoduriV/casbin-rs-anrangors-adapter/README.md

 ## Disclaimer

 The crate is not 100% tested and will maybe have some bugs.
-Feel free to make a push request to fix those bugs 😃.
+Feel free to make a pull request to fix those bugs 😃.

 The code can be improved for sure but it wasn't the main goal.